AbsentAbsinthe/CMT316_C1_P1/README.md

 ------------------------------------------------------------------------------
 A text classification SVM for classifying news reports into 5 seperate categories;
-Business, Entertainment, Politics, Sport and Tech using 3 features.
+Business, Entertainment, Politics, Sport and Tech using 3 features followed by feature selection.
 This code release contains a BBC news report data-set as well as the code and required lists for feature 3.

 Requirements
 ------------------------------------------------------------------------------